smadurange/smart-home/README.txt

 THE DOOR LOCK

 The door lock project aims to drive my door lock using a fingerprint sensor module (FPM).
-In its current version, the front of the door has FPM connected to an ATmega328P microcontroller.
+In its current version, the front of the door has an FPM connected to an ATmega328P MCU.
 The back of the door has a servo connected to another ATmega328P.
 Both modules have 2.4GHz NRF24L01+ RFMs connected to them.

 When the FPM authenticates a user, the MCU establishes a secure connection with